 Hailed “a rather special mezzo” (Music Web International), Helen Charlston began singing as chorister and head chorister of the St Albans Abbey Girls Choir.
 She then studied music at Trinity College, Cambridge where she held a choral scholarship for four years.

-A young artist increasingly in demand in the UK and abroad, Helen has just been appointed a Rising Star of the Orchestra of the Age of Enlightenment.
+A young artist increasingly in demand in the UK and abroad, Helen won First Prize in the 2018 London Handel Competition, and is a Rising Star of the Orchestra of the Age of Enlightenment for 2017-19.
 Recent concert highlights include a number of high profile London debuts: Telemann Ihr Völker hört with Florilegium at Wigmore Hall (also broadcast on BBC Radio 3), Schoenberg’s Lied der Waldtaube at Cadogan Hall and at the London Festival of Baroque Music (St John’s Smith Square), singing Storgé in Handel Jephtha.

 Further afield, solo roles include Bach Matthew Passion at Grand Théâtre de Provence as part of the Aix-en-Provence Festival de Pâques (Gabrieli Consort and Players/Paul McCreesh); a worldwide tour of Handel Messiah with the Seattle Symphony, the Western Australian Symphony Orchestra and Adelaide Symphony Orchestra; Bach Magnificat in D (Auckland Symphony Orchestra/Stephen Layton); Mozart Requiem at the Three Choirs Festival (Philharmonia Orchestra/Simon Halsey); Duruflé Requiem in Frankfurt Cathedral and Handel Dixit Dominus at the Eliat Chamber Music Festival, Israel (Gabrieli Consort and Players/Paul McCreesh).